cocodingclassroom/cocodingclassroom-client/README.md

 COCODING Classroom is in its first beta stage form, this means, consider your code volatile and export/save sketches often.
 Rooms are kept active for 1 week after their last access, at which point they're purged for privacy and memory purposes.
 Currently, there is no persistance layer (storage) active for the server-websocket, so it is possible an update to the server could interrupt your work, but in-app announcements will try to warn of planned updates.
 COCODING Classroom is released "as-is" - without any warranty, responsibility or liability.

 ## Development
-You are very welcome to contribute to Cocoding classroom II.
+You are very welcome to contribute to Cocoding classroom.
 Please check the [developers pages](./docs/develop.md) for further information